oveddan/bull-bear/README.md

 In essence, it is an extension of the [behave-graph](https://github.com/bhouston/behave-graph) - allowing behave graph nodes to be generated off of a smart contract's abi, and allow a 3d model to write to and read from any evm compatible blockchain in an interoperable format that can be imported into open game platofrms.

+## Tech Stack

+- [Foundry](https://book.getfoundry.sh/) - Smart contract development and deployment framework.
+- Contracts deployed to the optimistic [Base](https://docs.base.org/) and the zk [Scroll](https://scroll.io/) rollups.
+- `react` and `tailwind`, and [vite](https://vitejs.dev/) for the serverless dapp
+- [react-three-fiber](https://docs.pmnd.rs/react-three-fiber) and [@react-three/drei](https://github.com/pmndrs/drei) - used to load 3d models and render and interact with the 3d scene.
+- [wagmi](https://wagmi.sh) - Used to generating type-safe ABIs & React Hooks from the Foundry smart contracts, and connect to them with minimal configuration from react.
+- [behave-graph](https://github.com/bhouston/behave-graph) - Used to build and run the behave graph nodes.
+- dapp deployed on IPFS to [fleek.co](https://fleek.co/), and 3d model and behave graph assets stores on ipfs using [web3.storage](https://web3.storage/)

 ## Useful code snippets:

 [src/nodes/makeSmartContractNodeDefintions.ts](./src/nodes/makeSmartContractNodeDefintions.ts) - This file contains the code that generates behave graph node's from a smart contract's abi.